 Well, our anger over having to purchase a new furnace was replaced with feelings of thanksgiving.
 We had been spared the devastating consequences of having a serious gas leak.
 We were thankful we still had our lives, and we were thankful we still had our home.
 I believe in prayer.
 I pray daily.
 A portion of my prayer focuses on my family's protection.
 That prayer had been answered.
 We were protected from the devastating consequences of a gas leak.
 The cost involved in the purchase and installation of a furnace was microscopic compared to priceless things we could have lost.

 So this Thanksgiving, as I give thanks for all the things for which I am thankful—family, health, protection, wisdom, good memories, emotional well-being, education, career, and the like--I also give thanks for the time our furnace stopped working.
 It led to the discovery of a problem that we were able to get fixed before something terrible happened.

 Today, thousands of people will prepare delicious gourmet and soul food meals.
 And the preparation probably began days ago.
 It did for me.
 But don't forget the main point, which is an easy one: Simply give thanks.
 Give thanks not only for what you have but also for how you were able to have it.

-What are you thankful for?
+For what are you thankful?
 This is the story in you.
 Share it.

 Connect with me on Pinterest to view creative ideas about writing: